huseyingulec/numerical-computing/README.md

 ## Numerical Computing Matlab Questions
 This repository includes matlab questions and their answers of Linear Algebra and Geometry course in Politecnico di Torino.

+The story behind the project is that while we were studying for a MATLAB exam, we decided to take notes on the questions.
+At some point, we had the idea of sharing these notes online so that they could be useful as a study resource for all students preparing for the exam.
+We hope it helps.

 We solved questions from portale of Polito and we tried to simplify the questions as much as possible with our explanations.

+## Subjects
 The course subjects divided into 7 sub-subjects in portale.

-## Subjects

 ### [Syntax - Level 1 (W2)](#syntax---level-1-w2-1)